Laws on crossbows: Netherlands

 In the Netherlands crossbows are regulated by the "wet wapens en munitie" (law on weapons and ammunition).
 Crossbows and crossbow bolts are placed in category 4, along with bows, swords, spears, etc. It is legal to possess weapons from this category providing that the individual is over 18.
 It is not allowed to carry those weapons in public.
 When transporting, the weapon should be packaged in a way that one has to perform at least 3 actions before the weapon is ready for use (this does not include the steps required to actually load and fire the weapon).
 Only on special occasions such as re-enactment events this is not strictly enforced.
 Crossbows should be used only for collecting, re-enactment or sportive purposes.
 Hunting with crossbows (or bows) is strictly prohibited in the Netherlands under animal cruelty laws.

 Norway

 In Norway, crossbows are considered equivalent to firearms, and possession requires a license (Innførsel og utførsel av våpen, Tollvesenet).
 Hunting with crossbows is not allowed.

 Poland

-In Poland, crossbows are considered a 'dangerous devices' equivalent to firearms, and possession requires a license (Dz.U.2003/52/451).
+In Poland, crossbows are considered a weapon, same as firearms, and possession requires a license (Dz.U.2024/0/485).
 Hunting with crossbows is not allowed (Dz.U.2005/61/548).